Beyond CentOS 7 End of Life: The Long-Term Support Outlook

 On December 8, 2020, the CentOS project and Red Hat simultaneously announced that they were switching focus to CentOS Stream and updating the end-of-life (EOL) for CentOS 8 at the end of 2021 (a shocking 8 years ahead of schedule).

-However, the announced EOL for CentOS 8 has no impact to CentOS 7.
-The CentOS project continues to publish updates until the set end of Maintenance Support set for June 30, 2024.
-This CentOS 7 EOL date means it will complete its full 10-year life cycle.
+However, the announced EOL for CentOS 8 had no impact to CentOS 7.
+The CentOS project continued to publish updates until the set end of Maintenance Support on June 30, 2024.
+This CentOS 7 EOL date means it completed its full 10-year life cycle.

-Whether you need LTS to stay on CentOS 7 beyond community end of life, help choosing a solid migration path for your business, or technical support for your current CentOS 7 deployments, our Enterprise Linux experts can help.
+Whether you need LTS to stay on CentOS 7 longer, help choosing a solid migration path for your business, or technical support for your new Linux distro, our Enterprise Linux experts can help.

 CentOS 7 Support Lifecycle Overview